 Their enduring popularity is reflected in the breadth of their influence on contemporary art — as seen in the pottery of Grayson Perry and Picasso, and in the paintings of de Chirico and Jonas Wood.

 Many excellent examples of Greek vases can be seen on the market, but contemporary connoisseurs are advised to tread carefully when it comes to restoration, repairs and provenance.
-Here, Christie’s Specialist Laetitia Delaloye offers her top tips for new collectors looking to buy these ancient vessels.
+Here, Christie’s Antiquities specialist Laetitia Delaloye offers her top tips for new collectors looking to buy these ancient vessels.

 From small kylikes (cups) to massive kraters (mixing vessels), Greek pottery varies greatly in size and style.
 Familiarise yourself as much as possible with these differences, and with their significance in terms of the rarity and value of a piece.

 As a rule, larger pieces in good condition will sell for the highest prices, while smaller pieces are more likely to survive and are therefore more common on the market.
 The wide range of forms that we are familiar with today mostly evolved around the 6th century BC, including the elegant lekythos, olpe and amphora shapes that can often be seen at auction.

 One of the first things a collector should contemplate is the condition of a vase.
 It is possible to find examples that are still intact centuries later, but they are very rare.
 If it has been repaired it’s important to look carefully at the extent of the damage and the quality of the restoration.